Home » Currency 101 » Risk-on, risk-off and how it impacts your exchange rate

 What does ‘risk-on risk-off’ mean?

 Exchange rates are determined by investors trading sums of currency.
-‘Risk-on risk-off’ refers to investor’s appetite for ‘risk’, which is dependent on global economic activity.
+Risk-on or risk-off refers to investor’s appetite for risk.
 It is sometimes also referred to as ‘risk sentiment’ or investor sentiment.

-How is the pound impacted by ‘risk-on risk-off’?
+How is the pound impacted by risk?

 However, sterling also tends to toe the line when it comes to risk sentiment.
-In a ‘risk-off’ environment it tends to weaken against ‘safe-haven’ currencies.
-However, it can also strengthen against ‘riskier’ assets, such as emerging market currencies and the Australian, New Zealand and Canadian dollars.
+In a risk-off environment it tends to weaken against safe-haven currencies.
+However, it can also strengthen against riskier assets, such as emerging market currencies and the Australian, New Zealand and Canadian dollars.

-How is the euro impacted by ‘risk-on risk-off’?
+How is the euro impacted by risk?

-However, in recent years it has started to behave more like a ‘safe-haven’ currency, strengthening in times of market volatility.
-The GBP/EUR pairing, therefore, tends to decline in ‘risk-off’ conditions.
+However, in recent years it has started to behave more like a safe-haven currency, strengthening in times of market volatility.
+The GBP/EUR pairing, therefore, tends to decline in risk-off conditions.

 euro pound